ronnieholm/Bugfree.SharePoint.Analyzer/README.md

-To order the list of site collections within a web application by last list item modification date descending, the following query is required.
+To order the list of site collections within a web application by last list item modification date descending, the following query is needed.
 It provides a skeleton query for how to traverse the hierarchical structure of SharePoint when represented
 relationally: